kimj25/whitening_teeth/README.md

 # whitening_teeth
 # Teeth whitening tracker :  takes the teeth shade information on different days and compares if there is any changes in the shade
-# use image processing
+# use image processing via google cloud vision
-# save information